Today I’m sharing our Canary Pro home security camera review.

 Still, it made me a lot more conscious of home security.

-A cool security gadget I’ve been trying over the last month or so is the Canary Wireless Home Security device.
+A cool security gadget I’ve been trying over the last month or so is the Canary Home Security camera.
+Our Canary Pro review is below, and will tell you all you need to do about the pros and cons of this device.

-The Canary promises to monitor your home, offering live-streamed video triggered by unusual motion patterns in your home, along with monitoring of air quality, humidity and temperature.
+The Canary home security camera promises to monitor your home, offering live-streamed video triggered by unusual motion patterns in your home, along with monitoring of air quality, humidity and temperature.

 Honestly, the Canary doesn’t look like a security system.
 It looks like a wireless speaker – a smooth cylinder design that’s available in black, silver or white.
-But that’s the point, because you don’t want someone breaking in to your home to spot your Canary and just turn it off!
+But that’s the brilliant thing about it.
+Because you don’t want someone breaking in to your home to spot your Canary and just turn it off!

 On the back of the Canary there are a couple of sockets – one for a micro USB cable which can be connected to your computer or a supplied plug; and the other for a stereo cable, which allows the Canary to connect securely to your mobile device.